-No, applications must be sent by mail or hand delivered to the address on the application.
+No, applications must be sent by mail to the address on the application.
 Faxed or emailed copies will not be considered.

 Yes.
 If you are including your required transcripts and letters of recommendation with your application, the transcripts must be sealed in the original sealed envelope issued by the school.
 The letters of recommendation must be in a sealed envelope with the signature of the person who wrote it across the seal.
 Please ask questions if you have them.

 6. What is the amount of the scholarship?

 The average scholarship granted is $3,000-$4,000 for a university and $1,500-$2,000 for a community college but scholarships for both more and less have been awarded based on circumstances and availability of funds.
 Therefore, you are not applying for a scholarship that is worth a specific amount.
 The amount will be determined when the scholarship is granted.